rose-collectionservices/collection-services-manual/10-PHYSICAL PROCESSING/readme.md

 This document provides guidance on physical processing tasks, according to local policy and practice at the Rose Library.

-## 6.1 Sorting
+## 10.1 Sorting
 For more information on sorting, see:
 * [Section 3 Collection Analysis](https://github.com/rose-collectionservices/collection-services-manual/tree/master/03-COLLECTION%20ANALYSIS)
 * [4.2 Assumptions and general guidelines about arrangement and description](https://github.com/rose-collectionservices/collection-services-manual/tree/master/04-LEVELS%20OF%20ARRANGEMENT%20AND%20DESCRIPTION#42-assumptions-and-general-guidelines)
 * [4.3 Before Arranging and Describing a Collection](https://github.com/rose-collectionservices/collection-services-manual/tree/master/04-LEVELS%20OF%20ARRANGEMENT%20AND%20DESCRIPTION#43-before-arranging-and-describing-a-collection)

-## 6.2 Appraisal and weeding during processing
+## 10.2 Appraisal and weeding during processing

 See [8.2 Appraisal during arrangement](https://github.com/rose-collectionservices/collection-services-manual/tree/master/08-APPRAISAL#82-during-arrangement)

-## 6.3 Routine preservation during processing
+## 10.3 Routine preservation during processing
-[moved from Section 9 Preservation]
+[moved from Preservation section]

 Preservation treatment in a collection corresponds to the level of arrangement and description for the collection.
 During high level/minimal processing, archivists look mostly for large-scale problems that affect the entire collection (or large parts of it) such as mold and water damage; large segments of fragile documents that need to be stabilized or restricted from use; poor packing; lack of folders; and items that need special housing such as oversized or bound material.